 The court will encourage you both to try to reach an agreement.
 Even though court proceedings have started, the opportunity to negotiate a settlement between you is not lost.

-If the application goes all the way to the Final Hearing, the court will impose a financial order upon you both, and with which you both will be required to comply.
+If the application goes all the way to the Final Hearing, the court will impose a financial order on both parties.